replaceitem/carpet-discarpet/docs/pages/functions/set-name.md

     * Role - You do not have "Manage Roles" permission, or the role is of higher hierarchy.
     * Emoji, Sticker - You do not have "Manage Expressions" permission.
     * Webhook - You do not have "Manage Webhooks" permission.
+    * Server - You do not have "Manage Server" permission.